ratwolfzero/hopalong_python/README.md

-# hopalong_python
-Calculate and display the "Hopalong" attractor
+Calculate and Display the "Hopalong" Attractor

-The inventor is Barry Martin from Aston University in Birmingham/England.
-A. K. Dewdney described these fractals in September 1986 in the magazine Scientific American and made them famous.
-The German edition Spektrum der Wissenschaft distributed "Hopalong" in Germany with a translation of this article in the Computer-Kurzweil section.
-“Hüpfer” is the German name for "Hopalong" (hop-along, keep hopping).
+The "Hopalong" attractor, invented by Barry Martin from Aston University in Birmingham, England, gained fame through A.K.
+Dewdney's description in the September 1986 issue of Scientific American.
+The German edition, Spektrum der Wissenschaft, further popularized it in Germany with a translation titled "Hüpfer" in the Computer-Kurzweil section.

-This Python programs can calculate and display the “Hopalong” attractor

-You can run the Python script from a terminal --> e.g. python3 /path/to/my/file/hopalong_advanced.py

-Requires the installation of numpy, matplotlib and numba.

-There are 2 versions:
+Overview
+This Python program calculates and displays the "Hopalong" attractor.
+It can be executed from a terminal using the following command:

+sh
+Copy code
+python3 /path/to/my/file/hopalong_advanced.py
+Requirements
+To run this program, you need to have the following Python libraries installed:

+numpy
+matplotlib
+numba
+Features
+This program comes in two versions:

+Basic hopalong Version: Calculates and displays the Hopalong attractor.
-The advanced version also tracks the pixel 'hit count' (density) to control the colormap and generates some statistics about pixel hit-counts and their distribution.
+Advanced Version: Tracks the pixel 'hit count' (density) to control the colormap and generates statistics about pixel hit counts and their distribution.

-The program asks for the parameters a, b, c and num (number of iterations).
-Num must be entered as an integer e.g. 1000000 or 1_000_000.
-The parameters a, b and c can be entered in floating point or integer format.
+User Input
+The program prompts the user for the following parameters:

+a (float or integer): A parameter of the Hopalong equation. b (float or integer): A parameter of the Hopalong equation. c (float or integer): A parameter of the Hopalong equation. num (integer): The number of iterations (e.g., 1000000 or 1_000_000).

 <br />